A Salad That’s Hearty and Full Of Flavor!

 It has great texture, comes together with minimal prep, and pairs well with a variety of entrées.
-Our Pecan Crusted Chicken or a simple Filet Mignon would be amazing.
+My crispy pecan-crusted chicken cutlets or a perfectly cooked filet mignon would be amazing.
+(If you’re looking for a potato salad geared more towards a summer cookout, you might like this French potato salad without mayonnaise).

-- Thinly sliced raw red onion (or pickled red onions), for a little bite.
+- Onion: Thinly sliced raw red onion or pickled red onions for crunch.
+Use scallions if you want!

 The Best Way To Cook Green Beans For Salad

-We prefer to blanch the string beans in boiling water for 3 minutes, then transfer to an ice bath.
+I like to blanch the string beans in boiling water for 3 minutes, then transfer to an ice bath — I do this with green beans almondine too!
 This helps to keep the green beans crisp and also to retain their vibrant green color.

 You can steam or roast them if you like!
 Just don’t overcook them.
-Their crisp texture is part of why we love this warm green bean salad so much!
+Their crisp-tender texture is part of why I love this warm salad so much!

 Pro Tip